-If you’re looking for a side dish to make an ordinary meal a little extraordinary with a nutrient-dense choice, we highly recommend adding soft, fluffy, and perfectly Baked Sweet Potatoes.
-A baked sweet potato as a side dish is a great choice as it adds color, more nutrients, and is incredibly easy to bake when you follow our fail-proof method.
+If you’re looking for an easy side dish to add some nutrient-dense flavor to any meal, we highly recommend adding soft, fluffy, and perfectly baked sweet potatoes.
+A baked sweet potato as a side dish is a great choice that adds color, nutrients, and is incredibly easy to bake when you follow our fail-proof method.

 Ingredients for Baked Sweet Potatoes

-- Sweet potatoes – choose a sweet potato that is medium-sized, has no soft spots, and is solid and heavy (softer hollow feeling sweet potatoes are past their prime).
+- Sweet potatoes: Choose a sweet potato that is medium-sized, has no soft spots, and is solid and heavy (softer, hollow-feeling sweet potatoes are past their prime).
 Organic sweet potatoes can be found in most grocery stores and farmer’s markets.

-- Coconut oil: You can use avocado oil, olive oil, or melted butter in place of the coconut oil
+- Coconut oil: You can use avocado oil, olive oil, ghee, or melted butter in place of coconut oil.

-- Sea salt – use your choice of coarse sea salt or fine sea salt
+- Sea salt: Use your choice of coarse sea salt, kosher salt, or fine sea salt

 How to Bake Sweet Potatoes

-- Rub each sweet potato thoroughly with your choice of oil and sprinkle with sea salt (we used coconut oil and coarse sea salt as pictured).
-Place on the parchment-covered baking sheet.
+- Rub each sweet potato with your choice of oil and sprinkle with sea salt.
+Place on the baking sheet.

-- Remove from the oven and serve.
-Or let cool completely, place in covered container, and refrigerate for up to 4 days for a meal prep option.
+- Remove from the oven and serve or let cool completely, place in a covered container, and refrigerate for up to 4 days for a meal prep option.

 Prepare the sweet potatoes as directed in the recipe card below, then allow them to cool completely before placing in a covered container.
-Place in the fridge for up to 4 days as your meal prep.
+Place in the fridge for up to 4 days.

 Are Sweet Potatoes Healthy?